Distances and Time Series

 • Consider \(X = x_1, x_2, \dots, x_n\) and \(Y = y_1, y_2, \dots, y_m\).

-• We are allowed to modify each sequence by inserting, deleting, or matching elements to form \(X'\) and \(Y'\).
+• We are allowed to modify each sequence by duplicating, deleting, or matching elements to form \(X'\) and \(Y'\).

 There is a simple way to visualize this algorithm.